CommunityFocus/CommunityFocus/.github/CONTRIBUTING.md

 ### Installing Dependencies and Running Project Locally

-Community Focus uses a number of packges that are required to run the project.
+Community Focus uses a number of packages that are required to run the project.
 These packages are not pushed into the remote repository so you will need to install these dependencies to your local projects files.

 1. Open a terminal on VS Code and cd to `cf-frontend`
-2. Open a split terminla and cd to `cf-backend`
+2. Open a split terminal and cd to `cf-backend`
 3. Run `npm install` on both terminals - this will install all the dependencies to your local repository (you will see a node_modules folder pop up on each directory)
 4. Run `npm run dev` on both to run the app!
+5. You will see a link in your terminal for the localhost port to open the app in your browser.
+It will look like `http://127.0.0.1:5100/`

 ### Making Changes